loafthecomputerphile/fjml/README.md

 ### Imported UI File:

-With imports the json structure is similiar except that it only has the `"Controls"` container.Using controls from other files is still possible once all dependencies are also imported into the main file.
+With imports the JSON structure is similar except that it only has the `"Controls"` container.
+Using controls from other files is still possible once all dependencies are also imported into the main file.

 Imported file format: